DavidRommel/Portfolio/Dallas_Fort_Worth_School_Performance/README.md

 #### Add aggregated teacher variables in attempt to improve model
 ---

-In an attempt to get a higher adjusted R-squared value, I went back to the school staff dataset and used the two variables that I examined which had the strongest correlation with the overall score of high schools.
+In an attempt to obtain a higher adjusted R-squared value, I went back to the school staff dataset and used the two variables that I examined which had the strongest correlation with the overall score of high schools.

 I aggregated the staffing data by city, and then joined it with the census data.